Longer-dated yields higher as investors watch for supply details

 By Ross Kerber

-World stocks hovered near three-month highs and the dollar was flat on Monday as optimism over economies opening up again boosted risk appetite.
+Wall Street's major indexes rose as economic data bolstered views of a quick post-pandemic recovery.

-For Treasuries, analysts said the morning trading showed investors also shrugging off widespread civil unrest in U.S. cities over the weekend and instead trying to parse out just how many 20 and 30-year bonds federal officials may sell.
+For Treasuries, analysts said the trading showed investors shrugging off widespread civil unrest in U.S. cities over the weekend and instead focusing on how many 20- and 30-year bonds federal officials may sell.

 "The market is trying to figure out how the deficits will be funded," said Jim Barnes, director of fixed income at Bryn Mawr Trust.

-Generally a greater supply will lead to lower prices and higher yields.
-At the same time a reluctance on the part of the Federal Reserve to raise interest rates is keeping yields on shorter-term treasuries lower, Barnes said.
+Generally, a greater supply will lead to lower prices and higher yields.
+At the same time a reluctance by the Federal Reserve to raise interest rates is keeping yields on shorter-term treasuries lower.

+"The Fed's outlook is known, they haven't been shy about it," said Guy LeBas, chief fixed-income strategist at Janney Montgomery Scott.

-In addition the Fed has been reducing its bond purchases, which it ramped up to historic highs in March.
+The Fed also has been reducing its bond purchases, which it ramped up to historic highs in March.

-A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes, US2US10=RR seen as an indicator of economic expectations, was at 51 basis points, about 2 basis points higher than Friday's close.
+A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR, which is seen as an indicator of economic expectations, was at 51 basis points, about 2 basis points higher than Friday's close.

-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was a basis point higher at 0.1662%.
+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was up less than a basis point at 0.1603%.

 Price